-All interested applicants must submit an online letter of inquiry as an initial step.
-This letter allows the Rose Foundation to determine if the proposal appears to be a good fit for the fund.
+All interested applicants must submit an online application to help us determine if the proposal appears to be a good fit for the fund.
 Please remember, this grants fund has twin “bulls eyes”, disadvantaged community benefit and water quality.
 To advance in the process, successful applicants must hit both bulls eyes.

-Please follow the following steps to submit your Letter of Inquiry.
+Please follow these steps to submit your application:

 a) Check Eligibility: Please check all eligibility requirements before starting the application.